St. Louis, MO

 So, what does this all mean for the general public?
 With deregulation of FDA oversight, cuts in funding to institutions conducting government research and overview, and the potential for essentially the privatization of the FDA because of increased industry funding, it is likely we will see an increase in injuries and thus adverse event reports.

-The FDA is already over-encumbered by adverse event reports, having too many reports coming into their system without the means to properly analyze every drug and injury that are reported.
+The FDA is already over-encumbered by adverse event reports, having too many reports coming into their system without the means to properly analyze every drug and injury that are reported (see birth injury).
 There were 1.2 million reports of side effects from medications filed with the FDA as of 2015.
 That is an increase of almost 1 million reports since 2005.
 These reports are completely voluntary and only pharmaceutical companies are required to report issues with their products.
 Therefore, experts believe that these numbers are only a small portion, roughly 1-10%, of all adverse effects.

 The proposed regulatory and budgetary changes will mean a higher potential for dangerous drugs entering the market, leading to an increase in adverse effects reporting.
 At the current rate and with fewer resources to ease the burden of data analysis, there is no way that the FDA will be able to conduct a comprehensive analysis of adverse effects reports.
 Rather than controlling potential risks by addressing them in a timely fashion, the FDA will have to pick-and-choose the drugs that they believe have the highest potential danger to consumers based on reporting; and for the drugs that do not fall under the criteria, but have been reported to have adverse effects, the FDA will have to wait until the effects become profound on a large enough scale to necessitate federal intervention.